8n8/bigwebthing/README.md

 	A file containing the proof of work difficulty. price
 	A file containing the price.
-messages/
+usage limit
+    A file containing the maximum number of messages per month. messages/
 	A flat directory of messages, named by counter. database